LukeLin1126/WDC1/Final/README.md

+# Final Exam 2021 S1 WDC

 ## Task 1.1

+Design a database schema diagram for the system described.

+- Be sure to include appropriate relationships and cardinalities.
+- Be sure to normalise the schema to at least 3rd normal form.

+Upload the file as an image or pdf

+25/30

+---

 ![wdc-final-preparation-Page-3-1](https://minio.llycloud.com/image/uPic/image-20210706QZZGHQ.png)

 ## Task 1.2

+When building a database schema, N-N relationships need to be properly reduced/decomposed.

+Briefly discuss how this applies to the system you've designed in Task 1.1 and, specifically in terms of your system and its relationships, explain how this relates to database normalisation.

+10/10

+---

 In the database scheme attached above, there is N-N relationships between user table and game table which connected by join table -- order table.